 After the initial review process is complete, CNCS staff will review the results for fairness and consistency.
 Some applications may be selected for a Post Review Quality Control assessment.
-This additional level of review will be used to conduct and assess the applications for which there were significant panel anomalies.
+This additional level of review will be used to conduct and assess the applications for which there were significant irregularities in the review panel.